MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Future work

-I'm planning to:
+I have many plans, but the biggest undertakings will be:
-- Support Windows
+- Supporting Windows
-- Support ARM
+- Supporting ARM
-- Output debug symbols again, so that grug files can be stepped through with a debugger
+- Outputting debug symbols again, so that grug files can be stepped through with a debugger

 For the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)